Local and state leaders attend Paris Air Show, promoting Air Capital

 WICHITA, Kan.
-(KSNW) — Local and state leaders were in Paris, France, this week, representing the Air Capital and Kansas at the largest air show in the world.
+(KSNW) — Local and state leaders are in Paris, France, this week, representing the Air Capital and Kansas at the largest air show in the world.

 Textron, Spirit Aerosystems, Airbus, and many other local aerospace companies are promoting opportunities to bring more jobs and growth to the Sunflower State.